EE2026-GridMasters/GridMasters/README.md

 The 7-segment display will show the scoreboard.
 The first player to 3 wins will win the round.

 ### Vs AI Mode
-This mode allows one player to compete against an onboard AI.
+This mode allows one player to compete against an AI.

 There are three levels:
 - Level 1: Randomised moves.